 Goodwill is tested for impairment on an annual basis or when an event or changes in circumstances indicate that its carrying value may not be recoverable.
 Goodwill impairment is tested at the reporting unit level, which is defined as an operating segment or one level below the operating segment.
-Goodwill impairment is tested in a two-step process, with the first step performed to determine if there is potential for impairment by comparing the fair value of the reporting unit to its carrying value.
-If potential impairment is identified as indicated by the carrying value exceeding the fair value of the reporting unit, the second step is performed to measure the amount of impairment to be recognized in the financial statements by comparing the implied fair value of goodwill to its carrying value.
-If the carrying value of goodwill exceeds its implied fair value, an impairment loss is recognized for the excess amount.
+The annual, or interim, goodwill impairment test is performed by comparing the fair value of a reporting unit with its carrying amount.
+An impairment charge is recognized for the amount by which the carrying amount exceeds the reporting unit's fair value; however, the loss recognized should not exceed the total amount of goodwill allocated to that reporting unit.
+An entity still has the option to perform the qualitative assessment for a reporting unit to determine if the quantitative impairment test is necessary.
 Goodwill impairment testing involves significant judgment and estimates.
-The annual assessment of goodwill impairment was performed as of July 31, 2018 with no impairment noted.
+The annual assessment of goodwill impairment was performed as of July 31, 2019 with no impairment noted.